Dr. Monica Sánchez Sworn in as Pico Rivera Mayor, Lutz Mayor Pro Tem

-TRANSITION: Newly appointed Pico Rivera Mayor Dr. Monica Sanchez, center, with from (l-r), Councilman Raul Elias, Mayor pro tem Erik Lutz, and Councilmen Andrew Lara and Gustavo Camacho.
+Reorganization: Newly appointed Pico Rivera Mayor Dr. Monica Sanchez, center, with from (l-r), Councilman Raul Elias, Mayor pro tem Erik Lutz, and Councilmen Andrew Lara and Gustavo Camacho.

 December 15, 2021